-Recent Accounting Pronouncements - In June 2016, the FASB issued ASU No. 2016-13, "Measurement of Credit Losses on Financial Instruments (Topic 326)," which requires a new forward-looking expected loss model to be used for receivables, held-to-maturity debt, loans and other financial instruments.
+Adopted Accounting Pronouncements - In June 2016, the FASB issued ASU No. 2016-13, "Measurement of Credit Losses on Financial Instruments (Topic 326)," which requires a new forward-looking expected loss model to be used for receivables, held-to-maturity debt, loans and other financial instruments.
 Previously, when credit losses were measured under current GAAP, an entity generally only considered past events and current conditions in measuring the incurred loss.
 The amendments eliminate the probable initial threshold for recognition of credit losses in current GAAP and, instead, reflect an entity's current estimate of all expected credit losses over the life of the financial instrument.
-The ASU is effective for annual reporting periods, and interim periods within those annual periods, beginning after December 15, 2019.
-The Company has determined it will adopt this ASU on January 1, 2020, the adoption of which is not expected to have a material impact on the Company's consolidated results of operations or cash flows.
+The ASU was effective for annual reporting periods, and interim periods within those annual periods, beginning after December 15, 2019.
+The Company adopted this ASU on January 1, 2020, the adoption of which did not have a material impact on the Company's consolidated results of operations or cash flows.